zai-org/SSVAE/README.md

    {"key": "1000000007", "duration": 29.5, "fps": 30, ...}
    ```

+**We provide example training data for both images and videos in the "data_example" directory.**

 > Note: Before training, update the train: dataset path in the config files to your actual data directory.
 > Multiple paths can be separated by commas:
 > ```